 *This post contains affiliate links.
 For more information, see my disclosures.

-As you can see, our $300 credit card was our smallest amount.
+As you can see below, our $300 credit card was our smallest debt.

 Our minimum monthly payment was $30.

 By adding the additional $200 to that $30 we were able to put $230 toward our smallest debt of $300.

 *Remember, you can always put more money toward debt if you are able to!
 This will help you pay off debt faster and save you from additional interest!

 As you can see, after we finished paying off our remaining $70 from our credit card, we took the remaining $160 and applied it to our next smallest debt.

 Once we paid off our smallest debt, we were able to take the full $230 that we applied toward it and begin putting that money toward our next smallest debt.

 Because our minimum payment for our next smallest debt was $100, that gave us a grand total of $330 to apply toward that debt.
 Once that debt was paid off, we had $330 to begin applying to the next debt in line.

 Now we had racked up a huge debt snowball and it just rolled faster and faster.